 Drinking water safely during cancer treatment

-During and right after your cancer treatment, your body cannot protect itself against infections.
-Tiny germs can be in water, even when it looks clean.
+During and right after your cancer treatment, your body may not be able to protect itself against infections.
+Germs can be in water, even when it looks clean.
 You need to be careful where you get your water from.
 This includes water for drinking, cooking, and brushing your teeth.
-Ask your doctor or nurse about special care you should take.
+Ask your health care provider about special care you should take.

 Tap water is water from your faucet.
 It should be safe when it comes from: